ex-machine/ng-magics/README.md

 ### Spy

 The concept of scene spies is specific to *ng-magics*.
-A spy directive, `magics-pin` binds scope properties to the events ('enter', 'leave' and 'progress') of the relevant scene.
+A spy directive, `magics-spy` binds scope properties to the events ('enter', 'leave' and 'progress') of the relevant scene.

 # Prerequisites